nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **How the architecture components interact with each other**

-The *Sequence Diagram* below shows how the components interact with each other for the scenario where the user issues the command `delete -m 1` to remove the module with index `1`.
+The *Sequence Diagram* below shows how the components interact with each other for the scenario where the user issues the command `delete task 1` to remove the task with index `1`.

 Note that while our program has both tasks and modules, the flow of logic for doing operations (i.e. delete, add etc.) on them are similar.
 Therefore, although the following sections only illustrate the components in the context of modules, they are similar when applied in the context of tasks as well.